terranum-ch/ToolMap-user-doc/doc/user-manual.rst

 User Manual
 =================

-You will find here the most up to date documentation concerning ToolMap in a Wiki format.
+You will find here the most up to date documentation concerning ToolMap.
 This document will be continuously improved as new features are added to the Program.

-From time to time we will also provide this documentation in a nicely formatted PDF document.
+This document can also be downloaded as a nicely formatted PDF document using the bottom left menu.

-The documentation is divided into the following topics:
+The User Manual is divided into the following topics:

 .. toctree::
    :maxdepth: 2